jManAscending/DnDHouseRules/README.md

 ## Companion Creatures
 If you have a telepathic connection with a companion creature that you control and that creature rolls initiative at the same time as you, that creature does not roll initiative for itself, and instead acts on your turn.

+## Colossal Size
+Some Creatures, Vehicles, and other Objects that take up spaces larger than 30ft x 30ft are considered Colossal.
+Colossal entities cannot be grappled except by other colossal entities, and on a battlemap are treated more as terrain than as an actual singular entity.
+They follow the same action economy rules as other creatures and vehicles, but generally have different sets of hit points for different parts of them.
+For example, a colossal sailing ship might have a separate HP pool for its hull and sails, or a plane may have separate HP pools for its wings and fuselage.
+The largest of creatures and vehicles may even have different hit point pools for different sections of a single segment.

 ## Coup De Grace
 If a creature is indefinitely incapacitated and there is no other threat around, any attack from within 5ft that would deal lethal damage to that creature automatically hits, and instantly reduces them to 0 HP.